 20 Minute Online Professional Development

 The Monday Morning Mentor series will be available over the fall semester to bring you professional development in twenty minute snippets.
-The topic for the week of September 18th is How Do I Design Innovative Assignments to Foster Learning in the Online Classroom?
+The topic for the week of October 30th is How Do I Align Learning Objectives with Technology Using Backward Design?
 The presentation is available Monday at 10:00am and is accessible through Sunday of that week.
 For information on accessing the presentation and supplemental materials, please view the Bulletin or the email version of iDevelop.

 Looking for transcripts of past Monday Morning Mentor sessions?
 Please email email@example.com with the session title and we can provide you with the transcript and supplementary materials.